gyng/raytracer-assets/README.md

 # raytracer-assets

-To convert storm skybox (Jockum Skoglund) into PPM run `ruby ./textures/skyboxes/storm/to_ppm.rb`.
+To convert all skyboxes into PPM run `ruby ./all_to_ppm.rb` in directory `./textures/skyboxes/`.
 Requires ImageMagick.

+Storm, Miramar skyboxes by Jockum Skoglund.